jestjs/jest/website/versioned_docs/version-26.0/JestObjectAPI.md

 Instructs Jest to use fake versions of the standard timer functions (`setTimeout`, `setInterval`, `clearTimeout`, `clearInterval`, `nextTick`, `setImmediate` and `clearImmediate`).

-If you pass `'modern'` as argument, [`@sinonjs/fake-timers`](https://github.com/sinonjs/fake-timers) will be used as implementation instead of Jest's own fake timers.
+If you pass `'modern'` as an argument, [`@sinonjs/fake-timers`](https://github.com/sinonjs/fake-timers) will be used as implementation instead of Jest's own fake timers.
 This also mocks additional timers like `Date`. `'modern'` will be the default behavior in Jest 27.

 Returns the `jest` object for chaining.